desireealexia/eerised-candles/README.md

 ### Update Button in Shopping Bag Not Working

 There was a bug where clicking the "Update" link in the shopping bag did not adjust the product quantity as expected.
 This was because the link's default behavior—navigating to a new page—was preventing the form from submitting properly.
 As a result, users were unable to update item quantities in their cart, which could lead to frustration and abandoned purchases.
 To fix the issue, `e.preventDefault()`; was added to the JavaScript click event handler for the "Update" link.
 This prevented the default link behavior and allowed the form to submit correctly.
 After applying the fix, the issue was resolved and users can now successfully update item quantities in their shopping bag.

+#### Bugs Not Fixed

+- **Bag Table Layout Shift on Multiple Items:** When two or more items are added to the shopping bag, the table layout on the bag page shifts unexpectedly.
+The exact cause of this issue is currently unknown.
+As it does not affect core functionality or user ability to complete a purchase, it has been left unfixed for now.

 ## Lighthouse Testing